 The success of your email pitches has everything to do with piquing the curiosity of the presenter and getting her or him to click “play.”
-To book more concerts check your programming!
+So if you want to book more concerts check your programming!
 Because if you’re not a household name, then it’s got to be your program description that hooks their interest.

-What’s needed most are creative ways to help audiences connect with the music you love.
-It’s about creating context and a story around the works you want to perform.
+This is programming that helps audiences connect with the music you love by offering context and a “story” around the works you perform.
 A through-line for the audience’s experience.

 Why are you choosing to put these pieces together in the program?
 (And why should we care?)